J. W. T. Redfearn

-Joseph William Thorpe Redfearn, (1921 Wombwell, West Riding of Yorkshire - 9 June 2011, Brightlingsea, Essex) was an English army officer, medical physiologist, psychiatrist and analytical psychotherapist and writer.
+Joseph William Thorpe Redfearn, (1921 – 9 June 2011) was an English army officer, medical physiologist, psychiatrist and analytical psychotherapist and writer.

 Early life

-Joseph W. T. Redfearn, commonly known as "Joe". was born in Wombwell, Yorkshire, where his father had been a butcher.
+Joseph W. T. Redfearn, commonly known as "Joe". was born in Wombwell, where his father had been a butcher.
 He received a scholarship to Emmanuel College, Cambridge where he gained a Double first in the Natural sciences tripos and Psychology.
 He was a Rockefeller student at Johns Hopkins University in the United States, leading to an MD.
 Back in the UK during his National service, he was head of the physiology unit in the army operational research group in the rank of captain.
 He was obliged to leave his army posting due to developing tuberculosis.

 Career

 After resigning his army commission in 1952 he spent five years at the clinical psychiatry research unit of Graylingwell Hospital, West Sussex, where along with Olof Lippold and others, he researched depersonalization states and evoked critical potentials in animals, including humans and contributed to numerous scientific papers.

 At the invitation of Sir Aubrey Lewis he applied for and gained a post at the Maudsley Hospital in South London where he became a consultant psychotherapist.
 There, at the suggestion of a colleague, he sought contact with Michael Fordham with whom he entered into psychoanalysis.